Photofrin Side Effects

 Note: This page contains side effects data for the generic drug porfimer.
 It is possible that some of the dosage forms included below may not apply to the brand name Photofrin.

 For the Consumer

 Applies to porfimer: intravenous powder for solution

-Along with its needed effects, porfimer (the active ingredient contained in Photofrin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, porfimer (the active ingredient contained in Photofrin) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking porfimer:More common
+If any of the following side effects occur while taking porfimer, check with your doctor or nurse immediately:More common

 - Bladder pain